 - 0 (zero) NEET.

-89% of PP Students completing Year 11 moved directly to full-time education; with the remaining 11% in employment or training.
+100% of PP Students completing Year 11 moved directly to Full-time education

 Attainment and Progress

-Examination outcomes for Summer 2016 have shown significant improvement from 2015.
-These improvements were seen across both English and maths and have shown that the gap between the performance of PP Students and the remaining cohort has narrowed considerably, resulting in gaps that were much smaller than the national average.
-These numbers are demonstrated within the tables below.
+Examination outcomes for Summer 2017 continue to show a positive upward trend.
+These improvements were seen across both English and maths and have shown that the gap between the performance of PP Students and the remaining cohort has narrowed considerably, resulting in gaps that were much smaller than the national average and in nine subject areas exceeded their peers.

 |Indicator||Pupil Premium Students||NON Pupil Premium Students||Gap|